 Our reservation at Monkey Bay Marina is not until May 1, so we will take our time going up the river.
 We could certainly go in right away, but we wanted to spend some time at Texan Bay Marina, which is about halfway, just after entering El Golfete, a wide part of the river.

 Texans Mike and Sherry Paine started Texan Bay Marina about five years ago.
 We took a slip ($10/day) and are using the opportunity to meet cruisers.
 Most boats stop here on the way and either take a slip or anchor in the peaceful bay in front of the marina.
 It is a fun place.
-Last night, the excuse for the party was - Full Moon.
+Last night, the excuse for the party was a Full Moon.

 No comments: